How to Monitor and Protect Your Home Hub with UPS + Jeedom

 ups.vendorid: 0463

-Now let’s integrate the UPS in Jeedom, by using the Nut_Free plugin on Jeedom’s Market.
+Now, let’s integrate your UPS with Jeedom using the Nut_Free plugin from the Jeedom Market.

 Equipment creation

-After a few tweaking inside which commands we want to display, here is the widget seen on Jeedom’s main dashboard:
+After tweaking which commands to display, here’s how the resulting widget looks on Jeedom’s main dashboard:

 The UPS widget on Jeedom’s main dashboard

-• The SHUTDOWNCMD line in /etc/nut/upsmon.conf as we saw earlier
+• Comment out the SHUTDOWNCMD line in /etc/nut/upsmon.conf as explained earlier

 systemctl mask sleep.target suspend.target hibernate.target hybrid-sleep.target